-A canal dug from a natural shallow creek, runs from Cape May’s harbor to the Delaware Bay, which makes Cape May an island.
-In fact, historically, it’s known as Cape Island.
+A canal dug from a natural shallow creek runs from Cape May’s harbor to the Delaware Bay, making Cape May an island.
+Historically, it’s known as Cape Island.

 Cape May is also home to the Coast Guard Training Station.

 There are a plethora of things to photograph in Cape May, New Jersey.
-It is a main New Jersey bird photography location and it belongs to the dark sky photography location.
-It has a ton of charm with its victorian houses and even in the dead of winter you can photograph the local square and come out with dynamic images.
-If you go during Christmas time you will find Santa Claus hanging out in the town square.
+It is a main New Jersey bird photography location, and it belongs to the dark sky photography location.
+It has a ton of charm with its Victorian houses, and even in the dead of winter, you can photograph the local square and come out with dynamic images.
+If you go during Christmas time, you will find Santa Claus hanging out in the town square.
 He is very photogenic.
-You can eve get the ghost of Santa if you do some trick photography.
-You can also to do some ghost hunting while you are there and even do some whale photography while taking a boat tour.
+You can even get the ghost of Santa if you do some trick photography.
+You can also do some ghost hunting while you are there and even do some whale photography while taking a boat tour.